IBM-Cloud/docs/services/ContinuousDelivery/toolchains_working.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Getting started with toolchains
+# Working with toolchains (Beta)
 {: #toolchains_getting_started}

-Last updated: 9 November 2016
+Last updated: 11 November 2016
 {: .last-updated}

 A *toolchain* is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.